 The equirectangular projection SEI message provides information to enable remapping (through an equirectangular projection) of the colour samples of the projected pictures onto a sphere coordinate space in sphere coordinates (ϕ, θ) for use in omnidirectional video applications for which the viewing perspective is from the origin looking outward toward the inside of the sphere.
 The sphere coordinates are defined so that ϕ is the azimuth (longitude, increasing eastward) and θ is the elevation (latitude, increasing northward).

-Rotation angles yaw (α), pitch (β), and roll (γ) are also used in the specification of these semantics.

-Relative to an (x, y, z) Cartesian coordinate system, yaw expresses a rotation around the z (vertical, up) axis, pitch rotates around the y (lateral, side-to-side) axis, and roll rotates around the x (back-to-front) axis.
-Rotations are extrinsic, i.e., around x, y, and z fixed reference axes.
-The angles increase clockwise when looking from the origin towards the positive end of an axis.

 When an equirectangular projection SEI message is present for any picture of a CLVS of a particular layer, an equirectangular projection SEI message shall be present for the first picture of the CLVS and no SEI message indicating a different type of projection shall be present for any picture of the CLVS.

 When general_non_packed_constraint_flag is equal to 1 in the active SPS for the current layer, there shall be no equirectangular projection SEI messages applicable for any picture of the CLVS of the current layer.